zama-ai/hpu_fpga/docs/hpu.md

 #### PBS & KS processing element
 In the current HPU version, PBS and KS are gathered inside the same processing element.<br>
 This is the most complex PE of the HPU.
 It uses most of the logic inside the FPGA matrix.<br>
-It instanciates a cache to load slices of the key-switching key (KSK) and bootstrapping key (BSK).
+It instantiates a cache to load slices of the key-switching key (KSK) and bootstrapping key (BSK).
 It executes key-switch and blind-rotation in parallel on a set of ciphertexts called a batch.
 During an iteration, the whole batch uses the same slice of key.
 The batch is sized so that the next key slice is entirely loaded while processing the current one.
 On the FPGA and with current TFHE parameter sets, the batches are typically composed of 8 or 12 ciphertexts.<br>
 TFHE PBS is implemented in the HPU using a blind-rotation as described in this [blog-post](https://www.zama.ai/post/tfhe-deep-dive-part-1) and the external product between the LUT accumulator and the BSK is implemented using a NTT.

 ## How does it work?